dojo/docs/developer/design/builder.rst

 --------------

 Typically, profiles should *not* contain absolute paths.
-Instead all paths should be relative which allows project trees to be copied to different environments without affects location semantics.
-All relative source paths, for example, a relative source value in a ``trees`` item, are computed with respect to the profile property ``basePath``.
+Instead all paths should be relative which allows project trees to be copied to different environments without affecting location semantics.
+All relative source paths (for example, a relative source value in a ``trees`` item) are computed with respect to the profile property ``basePath``.
 Recall from the previous section that the build system will automatically resolve a relative ``basePath`` value with respect to the path in which the profile resides, and if missing, ``basePath`` defaults to ``"."``.